When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Absolute silence, clean air, and real disconnection.

-Perfect for retreats, creation, or meaningful reunions.
+Perfect for retreats, creative work, or meaningful reunions.

 Warm natural light and inspiring symbols.